robotfishe/tumblr-utils-docker/README.md

 Volume:
 Map a folder on your host machine to container folder /data.
 Backups will be stored in /data/BLOG_NAME.

 The container will exit once it has finished backing up the requested blog.
 I suggest running it with a regular cron job (I have mine set for daily at 1:00am).
-It should only download new posts on each run.
+You can run an incremental backup by using the -i option in BACKUP_ARGS.

 If you want to back up more than one blog, you can just set a different BLOG_NAME variable for each one and keep everything else the same.
 Your backups will be stored together, with each one placed in a BLOG_NAME subfolder.